FAQ

 Some respondents or items in a supplementary list share the same name - what can I do?

 It's very important that respondents and items in the supplementary list have different names otherwise the respondents, when they are selecting items, will not be able to tell them apart, i.e. they won't know which "John Smith" they are selecting / answering about.
-But what you can do is something like what IT departments do at large organisations and that is to add some extra information.
-For example you could add a middle name or middle initial ("John A Smith" and "John B Smith" or you could add a division or location such as "John Smith [HR]" and "John Smith [Sales]").
-You would just add that extra text for the relevant names in the name column before you upload the files and if you edit the lists and then reupload you should find that the information is automatically updated and synced provided you leave the email address unchanged.
+The easiest way to resolve this issue is to add emails in brackets after each name.
+Alternatively you can add information like division or location after each name.
+You would just add that extra text for the relevant names in the name column before you upload the files and if you edit the lists and then reupload you should find that the information is automatically updated and synced.

 How do I format the Excel Supplementary List or Respondent List?